Book Hugs for Sierra Leone!

 About our African Partners...

 My books will be going to Sierra Leone, to a Primary Library open to the community.
-We will be getting the name of our African Partners soon.
+My African Partner School is God's Will Nursery and Preparatory School, which is located in Freetown.

 ABOUT THE COUNTRY: